Dental Implants vs Veneers

 It is a known fact that a smile is one of the first things that people notice when they meet someone.
-Having discolored, missing or damaged teeth can really affect your lifestyle and can affect your confidence.
+Having discoloured, missing or damaged teeth can really affect your lifestyle and can affect your confidence.
 There is no need to worry about it as the dental implants or veneers can offer you the solution you need to overcome this problem.

-Having a mouthful of pearly white teeth can definitely help you to make an impressive introduction when meeting someone new but the teeth that are chipped, decayed, broken, discolored, missing or cracked can leave the wrong first impression.
+Having a mouthful of pearly white teeth can definitely help you to make an impressive introduction when meeting someone new but the teeth that are chipped, decayed, broken, discoloured, missing or cracked can leave the wrong first impression.